adil7616/NextWavAssignment/README.md

 Part 2:
 You need to come up with a new graph question, following the same structure as in Part 1, and provide solutions in C++, Python, and Java.

+|Question:
+	Given a directed graph with V vertices (numbered 0 to V-1) and E edges, 		determine whether the graph contains a cycle.
+ 	If a cycle exists, print "Yes" followed by the sequence of vertices forming one such cycle.
+	If there is no cycle, print "No".

 Input: